Overview

 .

-By "inside" a Reboot application we specifically mean within one of
+By "internal" to a Reboot application we specifically mean within one of

 the methods that you've implemented for your